petterhoel/blog/src/content/blog/all-stories-in-a-nx-workspace.md

 ---
 title: All stories in a nx workspace
-date: 2022-06-01
+published: 2022-06-01
 description: How to set up a storybook containing all stories in a nx repo.
 author: Petter
 ---
 # All stories in a nx workspace